ali4lou/D-P-foundations/README.md

 Source code, datasets, and instructions for reproducing the results of our paper 'Cell atlases and the Developmental Foundations of the Phenotype'.

 ### Developmental and phenotypic gene expression matrix
-`matrix_creation_codes` folder - Code to create the developmental gene expressoin matrix (using the scRNA-seq data from Packer et al. [2019]) and the gene-phenotype association matrix (using the Worm Phenotype Ontology from the WormBase.
+`matrix_creation_codes` folder - Code to create the developmental gene expression matrix (using the scRNA-seq data from Packer et al. [2019]) and the gene-phenotype association matrix (using the Worm Phenotype Ontology from the WormBase.

 ### Reproduction of results
 `result_codes` folder - Code to reproduce each section of results and their associated supplementary figures.